OfficeDev/msteams-client-docs-ref-typescript/nodejs/overview/msteams-client.md

 <script src="MicrosoftTeams.min.js"></script>
 ```

-The first method, using unpkg.com, is probably the most practical unless you prefer not to use a third-party party service like unpkg.com.
 The final option, using a local copy on your servers, eliminates that dependency but requires hosting and updating a local copy of the SDK.

 > [!IMPORTANT]
 > Do not copy/paste these `<script src=...` URLs from this page; they refer to a specific version of the SDK.
 To get the `<script src=...></script>` markup for the latest version, always go to https://www.npmjs.com/package/@microsoft/teams-js.